 pikaur -S powershell-bin

-However, there are users who prefer not to install helpers so as not to take up unnecessary space or because they know they only need a specific program.
+However, some users prefer not to install helpers so as not to take up unnecessary space or because they know they only need a specific program.

-In this case, we have to install it using the pikaur
+In this case, you have to install it using the pikaur

 git clone https://aur.archlinux.org/powershell-bin.git